Critical Shortage Full-Time Employment Exception

 - You do not earn additional service.

-If you work full-time for a PEERS-covered employer but are not working under the Critical Shortage Full-Time Employment Exception, your benefits will stop.
+If you work full-time for a PSRS-covered employer but are not working under the Critical Shortage Full-Time Employment Exception, your benefits will stop.
 Learn More »

 What It Means for Employers

-An employer can hire up to 10% of the non-certificated staff, not to exceed five individual PEERS retirees, to work under this provision.
+An employer can hire up to 10% of the certificated staff, not to exceed five individual PSRS retirees, to teach under this provision.
+Employers cannot use the Critical Shortage Full-Time Employment Exception to fill the position of superintendent.

 In order to employ retirees full-time under this provision, the employer must: